NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 {% include components/image.html
     src="nhs-notify-letter-two-sides-example.svg"
-    alt="An image showing both sides of a letter sent by NHS Notify" caption="An example of a black and white two sided letter sent by NHS Notify."
+    alt="An image showing both sides of a letter sent by NHS Notify" caption="An example of a black and white double-sided letter sent by NHS Notify."
 %}

 ## What you need to know